mrshmllow/wire/doc/guides/apply.md

 ### `wire apply keys`

-Wire will push all deployment keys to nodes, and do nothing else.
+wire will push all deployment keys to nodes, and do nothing else.
 While running this goal, option [`deployment.keys.<name>.uploadAt`](/reference/module#deployment-keys-name-uploadat) has no effect and all keys will be pushed.
 Read [the secret management guide](./keys)